15-Minute Skinny Shrimp Scampi

 - toppings: chopped fresh parsley and (optional) freshly-grated Parmesan cheese

-Cook pasta al dente according to package instructions.
+Cook pasta in a large pot of generously-salted water until al dente, according to package instructions.

 Meanwhile, heat butter in a large saute pan over medium-high heat.
 Add shallot and garlic and saute for 2 minutes, or until fragrant, stirring occasionally.
 Add shrimp and immediately season (sprinkle) with crushed red pepper flakes, salt and pepper.
 Continue sauteing the shrimp with the garlic for about 3-4 minutes, or until pink on both sides and no longer opaque.